 Lane change accidents commonly cause injuries such as broken bones, whiplash, lacerations and traumatic brain injuries.
 Making a lane change requires due care, attention to the road and compliance with all relevant traffic laws.
 Every driver has a duty to make reasonably safe lane changes.
 If another driver recklessly or negligently caused your lane change accident in Texas, that person may owe you financial compensation for your damages.

-Establishing Fault in a Lane Change Accident
+Establishing Fault in a Car Accident Changing Lanes

 Before you may recover compensation for your damages, you or your San Antonio car accident lawyer must establish fault for the lane change accident.
 Establishing fault is a requirement during most personal injury claims under Texas’ civil laws.
 Your attorney must present enough evidence to prove that the other driver (or another type of defendant) owed you a duty of care, breached this duty by making an unsafe lane change and caused your accident.
 Your lawyer must also gather proof of your specific and compensable losses, such as vehicle damages or personal injuries.